lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 .........................................

-If the event indicator function depends on the inputs of the model, then exposing event indicator variables with their time derivatives might fail .
+If the event indicator function depends on the inputs of the model, then exposing event indicators with their time derivatives might fail.

+.. fixme:: This is problematic as many controller switch based on an input signal.

 Consider